krishna4741/ithenaMusic/README.md

 # MusicDNA - A Music Player like no other
+##Taken all the way inspiration from MusicDNA application, Updated it to latest android versions, remove the boilerplate code, updated it to the latest one.
+All the rights are reserved to MusicDNA.

 <img src = "https://github.com/harjot-oberai/MusicStreamer/blob/master/screenshots/splash.png" width = "800"><br><br>
 <a href='https://play.google.com/store/apps/details?id=com.ithena.krishna.ithenaMusic&pcampaignid=MKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png' width="200"/></a>
 [<img src="https://f-droid.org/badge/get-it-on.png"